b1on1kkk/Yumify/README.md

 - **Real-time Tracking:** Know exactly when your food will arrive with real-time order tracking.
 - **Secure Payment:** Complete transactions confidently with integrated secure payment gateways.
 - **User-friendly Interface:** Navigate through a smooth and intuitive interface optimized for mobile users.
-- **Modern Tech Stack:** Built with React, Node.js, and MongoDB for performance and scalability.
+- **Modern Tech Stack:** Built with React, Node.JS, Nest.JS and MySQL for performance and scalability.

 ## Screenshots